 Food & Drink

 Organic and farm to fork cuisine is the norm in the Bradenton Area thanks to the many delicious heritage seafood products locally sourced from the Gulf of Mexico.
-Being on the coast, seafood is high on the menu but there are plenty of American classics and vegetarian options to suit all tastes.
+Being on the coast there are many beach-front restaurants offering holidaymakers a toes-in-the-sand dining experience as you enjoy the water view and some excellent cuisine.
+As you would expect, seafood is high on the menu but there are plenty of mouth watering American classics and vegetarian options to suit all tastes.
 Heading out on a boat trip?
 Reel in some fish of your own and have award-winning chefs cook your catch of the day for you.

 Where To Stay

 Each spot under Bradenton’s sun holds its own special charms and offers a wide range of accommodation, including homes and villas with their own slice of beach that are ideal for privacy as well as families or groups of friends.